idea-fasoc/datasheet-scrubber/src/Tablex/README.md

 	pip install sklearn
 	pip install regex
 	pip install keras
-	pip install tensorflow
+	pip install tensorflow*
 	pip install pdf2image
 	pip install pillow
 	pip install pytesseract
 	pip install -U numpy
 	pip install opencv-python
 	```

-Here we propose two different approaches:
-- Categorization using Bag of words, text extraction using regular expression, and table extraction using tabula (please see [here](https://github.com/chezou/tabula-py) for more information)
-- Categorization, text extraction, and table extraction using Convolutional neural network (CNN) (please see [here](https://en.wikipedia.org/wiki/Convolutional_neural_network) for more information)
-   - If you want to test the CNN part, we need more software:
+	*If you wish to retrain the CNN it is highly recommended that you install tensorflow-gpu and have a compatible graphics card.

+3. Install the following software:
      - Poppler
      - Tesseract
      - Visual Studio 2017